 Chorizo & Beef Taco Salad with Lime-Cilantro Dressing

 I have to admit that I have never imaged that I would one day say that a ‘taco salad’ was appealing to me.
 In a sense, isn’t a taco in general, a taco salad?
 It has all the elements it’s just assembled differently and adds a lot more lettuce—and is that a good thing?
 Up until I made this recipe I would say a definite, “No!”
-My mind changed though when I decided to play around in the kitchen and created this Chorizo & Beef Taco Salad.
+My mind changed though when I decided to play around in the kitchen and created this chorizo and beef taco salad.

 - 30 Rock.
 Tina Fey is my idol.
 The question ‘Who would you want to have lunch with dead or alive.’
 It would be her 100%.
 A close 2nd would be Steve Martin.
 A 3rd would be any cast of any season of Saturday Night Live.
 Some great things have come out of that show.

 - Unbreakable Kimmy Schmidt.
 So cute!
-And of course let me refer to #1…Produced my Tina Fey.
+And of course, let me refer to #1…Produced by Tina Fey.

 - Shameless.
 All of the actors in this series are spot on.

 - A new one that just came out and surprised me was Santa Clarita Diet.
 It reminded me a lot of Weeds.
 Great show!

 - And finally Better Call Saul.